Academics

 College Preparatory Program

-This standard course of study allows student to engage in diverse coursework over four years that exceeds MSDE requirements, making our students academically able and college-ready.
-The faculty of Catholic High is committed to preparing each student for an enriching college experiences.
+This course of study allows students to engage in diverse coursework over four years that exceeds MSDE requirements, making students academically able and college-ready.
+The faculty of Catholic High is committed to preparing each student with an enriched academic experiences that will prepare them for college and careers for the future.

 Back to top